GE Thermostats

 Procedures for Checking Thermostats

-- Visually inspect the operating thermostat.
-Does the paper label look charred?
-If it does, replace it.
+4. Visually inspect the operating thermostat.
+Does the paper label or terminals look charred?
+If either does, replace the thermostat.
 Set your ohmmeter at its lowest scale and confirm that it is closed by measuring less than 1 ohm.
 If a thermostat is not charred and it is closed it is usually OK.
 However, a thermostat's contacts can weld together and pass this test.
 They will usually get very hot before they weld and char the paper label.
 Replace a charred thermostat if the ohmmeter shows an open circuit at room temperature.
 The thermostat's operating temperature (temp that it will open) is stamped on its base.
-An L155 thermostat will open at 155 degrees.
-If you want your dryer to operate at a higher temperature, replace its operating thermostat with one bearing a higher L number.
+An L155 thermostat will open at 155 degrees F.

-- Replace the thermostats (you can reverse the wires on a two-terminal thermostat with no ill effects).
+8. Replace the thermostats (you can reverse the wiring on a two-terminal thermostat with no ill effects).